bastings/nlp1-2017-projects/dep-parser/README.md

 In this project you will build a dependency parser from scratch!

+`New!` Read the [milestones](/milestone) for more tips.

 ## Introduction

 In this project you will build a **graph-based dependency parser** that is trained using **neurals networks** with the help of **PyTorch**.

 Concretely, you will:

-* Read the relevant literature on dependency grammars, graph algorithms, and neural networks
+* Read the relevant literature on dependency grammars, graph algorithms, and neural networks.
-* Use this to re-implement the model described in [Dozat & Manning (2017)](https://arxiv.org/abs/1611.01734), which is an extension of [Kiperwasser & Goldberg (2016)](https://aclweb.org/anthology/Q16-1023).
-(Read Kipperwasser & Goldberg first!)
+* Use this to re-implement the model described in [Kiperwasser & Goldberg (2016)](https://aclweb.org/anthology/Q16-1023) or to re-implement the extension of this model described in [Dozat & Manning (2017)](https://arxiv.org/abs/1611.01734).
+In any case, you should read Kipperwasser & Goldberg first.
 * Train this model on annotated data from the [Universal Dependencies project](http://universaldependencies.org/).
 Next to English, you will choose one other language to investigate.
 Ideally you choose a language that you are familiar with, so that you can interpret the performance of you model!
-* Use the trained model to parse sentences in a test-set, and evaluate how well it performs
+* Use the trained model to parse sentences in a test-set, and evaluate how well it performs.
-* Run a baseline dependency parser (that we provide) to get some scores.
+* `Optional` Run a baseline dependency parser (that we provide) to get some scores.
 See if you can beat them with your own parser!
 * Write a final report on the results of your experiments.

 At the end of the project you will have a fully working parser!
 If time permits, you can do a number of interesting things with it: